Generalized cones admitting a curvature-dimension condition: Generalized cones and warped products

 \subsection{Warped products over semi-Riemannian manifolds}

-Let $(B,g_B)$ be an $d$-dimensional semi-Riemannian manifold and let $f: B\rightarrow (0, \infty)$ be a smooth function.
+Let $(B,g_B)$ be a $d$-dimensional semi-Riemannian manifold and let $f: B\rightarrow (0, \infty)$ be a smooth function.
 Let $(F,g_F)$ be an $n$-dimensional semi-Riemannian manifold.
-The \emph{semi-Riemannian warped product} of $B$ and $F$ w.r.t.\ $f$ is defined as the product manifold $C= B\times F$ equipped with the semi-Riemannian metric
+The \emph{semi-Riemannian warped product} of $B$, $F$ and $f$ is defined as the product manifold $C= B\times F$ equipped with the semi-Riemannian metric

 where $(P_B)^*$ and $(P_F)^*$ are the pullbacks onto $B\times F$ w.r.t.\ the projections maps from $B\times F$ onto $B$ and $F$.
 The spaces $B$, $F$ and the function $f$ are called the base, the fiber and the warping function, respectively.
 The semi-Riemannian manifold $(B\times F, g_{B\times_f F})$ has index (i.e., the dimension of the largest negative definite subspace) $\nu_B + \nu_F$, where $\nu_B$ and $\nu_F$ are the index of $g_B$ and $g_F$, respectively.